adriwankenobi/zeptictac/README.md

                 "nextTurn": "c67782q3aen8vs0l6dg0o8nbud",
                 "createdAt": "2016-02-21T15:09:11+0000"}
 ```
-        - Error response:
-            - Code: 204 NO CONTENT
-                - When "gameId" does not exist
-            - Code: 400 BAD REQUEST
-                -  When params have bad format
-            - Code: 403 FORBIDDEN
-                - When game is already full
 - Put mark into game
     - PUT /v1/games/:gameId
         - Path params:
             - required: gameId[alphanumeric, lower case letters]
         - Data params:
+```json
+            {"playerId": "c67782q3aen8vs0l6dg0o8nbud", "x": 0, "y": 0}
+```
             - required: playerId[alphanumeric, lower case letters]
             - required: x[numeric between 0 and grid_size-1]
             - required: y[numeric between 0 and grid_size-1]
-```json
-            {"playerId": "c67782q3aen8vs0l6dg0o8nbud", "x": 0, "y": 0}
-```
+        - Error response:
+            - Code: 204 NO CONTENT
+                - When "gameId" does not exist
+            - Code: 400 BAD REQUEST
+                -  When params have bad format
+            - Code: 401 UNAUTHORIZED
+                - When "playerId" is not a player of the game
+            - Code: 403 FORBIDDEN
+                - When game is already finished
+                - When there is not enough player's yet
+                - When it's not the turn of "playerId"
+                - When (x, y) cell is outside the grid
+                - When (x, y) cell is not empty
         - Success response:
             - Code: 200 OK
             - Content: